functionalscript/nanvm/notes/djs-article.md

 When other data entities are used multiple times, defining them via `const` declarations eliminates redundancy.
 The `test.d.mjs` exports exactly one data entity for external usage.
-Notably, Data JS implements commonly used JSON relaxations (as demonstrated in the snippet with comments and non-quoted identifiers as keys).
+Notably, Data JS implements commonly used JSON relaxations (as demonstrated in the snippet with a comment and a use of non-quoted identifiers as keys).

 Data JS employs relative paths in `import` statements, forming a directed acyclic graph of interconnected modules.
 Upon loading and processing, the resulting data graph can be